Jun 15, 2022

 Tuck Admissions Insights: Resume Writing Guide

-When submitting an application, your goal is to have a concise and compelling resume that represents your work output, skills, interests, and community involvement.
-A well-crafted resume highlights specific meaningful aspects of your experience to others.
+Your resume is a concise and compelling representation of your work impact, skills, interests, and community involvement.
+A well-crafted resume highlights for others specific meaningful aspects of your experience.
 This guide is an introduction to resume writing and formatting principles.
-The goal is to help you translate your past experience into future goals, using the resume as a vehicle.
+Our goal is to help you translate your experience into goals, using the resume as a vehicle.

 Experience.
 This should take up the bulk of your resume.
 Approach this section as an opportunity to showcase results and accomplishments from your career to-date.